 Plotbot KEN – Nuclear WinterOriginal Artwork

-Medium: spray paint, acrylic, oxidation on old metal plate.
+Medium: spray paint, acrylic on old traffic sign

-Each artwork comes with a certificate of authenticity signed by the artist and gallery owner.
+Each artwork comes with a certificate of authenticity signed by the gallery owner.
 The certificate confirms the authenticity of the work.
-Additionally, each order comes with a pair of cotton gloves.
-The artwork is unframed.
-The work is sealed with high quality, durable synthetic resin clear varnish.
+In addition, each order comes with a pair of cotton gloves.

 The artist: The motifs of the artist Plotbot KEN move in a world of science fiction, dark age scenarios and social reality.
 The motifs are created by inspiring the backdrop of abandoned places and buildings, old industrial sites and wastelands, as social testimonies of their time.
 Plotbot KEN is one of the most noteworthy young urban artists in the country.